rsx-electrical/basicsKiCAD/Onboarding.md

 <p><i>Figure 22: Components placed on the PCB </i></p>
 </div>

-- ensure the light blue lines do not cross over each other, follow the example in figure 22
+- ensure that the light blue lines do not cross over each other, follow the example in figure 22

 - Now let's add some wires that will connect the components together, these wire are called **traces**
 - on the righthand side tool bar click on the Route Tracks icon